Skip to main content

 1 of 4

 All of the playoff games going to multiple overtimes in the past week stresses me out.
 The tension is like nothing else in sports.
 I am always amazed by how slow the players skate as the game wears on.
-Those contests show just how hockey players are a different kind of athlete.
-They are like gladiators.
+Those contests show just how hockey players are gladiators.
+Watching the tension grow as the players skate slower and slower.
+One mistake and BAM!
+Game over.
 Nothing is more exciting and nerve-racking than anything else in sports than sudden-death overtime playoff hockey, unless you’re a Washington Capitals fan.

-While many franchises have been on the winning end of a series deciding Game 7 double or triple overtime win, the Capitals have had little success in those games.
-They are vivid reminders of the playoff heartbreak Caps fans have endured for over fifty years.
-With more than a few OT losses, it is hard to watch without filling with dread.
+While many franchises have been on the winning end of a series deciding Game 7 double or triple overtime win, the Capitals have had little success in those kind of games., where they have ended up on the losing end more often than they have won.
+We are extra sensitive to OT playoff gmaes because they are vivid reminders of the playoff heartbreak Caps fans have endured for over fifty years.
 Here are four that still sting Caps fans to this day.

 2015 Game 5 OT Loss to Rangers 2nd Round